Pratikshinde55/AWS-EKS-SetUp/README.md

 # Elastic Kubernetes Service(EKS):
-kubernetes is Container cluster management tool.
+- kubernetes is Container cluster management tool.

-**Amazon EKS is Kubernetes cluster management service.**
+- **Amazon EKS is Kubernetes cluster management service.**

-**Elastic Kubernetes Service(EKS) give fault tolerance(FT) means if something fail, Kubernetes master automatic launch Container.**
+- **Elastic Kubernetes Service(EKS) give fault tolerance(FT) means if something fail, Kubernetes master automatic launch Container.**

-**EKS give seamless facility.**
+- **EKS give seamless facility.**

-EKS also have multi master node setup.
+- **EKS also have multi master node setup.**

-#### Control plane:
+### EKS Main Component:
-*In Master node of Kubernetes there are differents program run (Kube-schedular, KubeAPI, etcd) which control the kubernetes cluster nodes is termed as Control plane.*
+1. **Control plane:** In Master node of Kubernetes there are differents program run (Kube-schedular, KubeAPI, etcd) which control the kubernetes cluster nodes is termed as Control plane.

-#### Master Node:
+2. **Master Node:** Amazon EKS the master node is fully managed by AWS Cloud.
-*Amazon EKS the master node is fully managed by AWS Cloud.*
+3. **Worker node:** The Worker node is not fully managed by AWS.

-#### worker node:
+4. **kubelet:** Master node keeps on monitoring "pod" because there is a program running in "worker node" who communicates with master that program is known as **"kubelet"**, This is also managed by EKS.
-*The Worker node is not fully managed by AWS.*
+5. **kube-schedular:** If we delete pod or any fault occures and pod goes down then Master node automatically launch same pod at any node, at any node means master **kube-schedular** program keep on monitoring on worker node which is free, that node use for launch pod.

 - Note: